SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/AwsMonitoring/EKS/eks-monitorUsingDashboard.md

 ## Monitor using Dashboards

-To visualize the Kubernetes Metrics, you can use following pre-built Dashboards:
+To visualize the Kubernetes Metrics, you can use following pre-built Dashboard:

 - [K8s Infra Metrics](https://github.com/SigNoz/dashboards/tree/main/k8s-infra-metrics)